-BULKGuidelines for Surveys, Assessment and Repair of Hull Structure Part 1 Cargo hold region Example No.

-Area 2 Topside tank structure Detail of damage Thinning and subsequent buckling of web plating 2-a the radii of the opening in bucking of web planning In the vicinity of Sketch of damage Sketch of repair Areas of excessive corrosion, and subsequent buckling and/or Additional s tiffeners Notes on possible cause of damage 1.
+BULKGuidelines for Surveys, Assessment and Repair ofCARRIERSHull Structure Part 1 Cargo hold region Example No. Area 2 Topside tank structure 2-a Detail of damage Thinning and subsequent buckling of web plating in the vicinity of the radii of the opening Sketch of damage Sketch of repair Areas of excessive corrosion, and subsequent buckling and/or Additional s tiffeners Notes on possible cause of damage 1.
 Insufficient buckling strength.
 2. Corrosion due to stress concentration at corners.
-Notes on repairs Buckled plating is to be parts renewed, if neces Additional stiffeners as and/or renewal with pl increased thickness she considered. sary. shown above ating of
+Notes on repairs Buckled plating is to be parts renewed, if necess Additional stiffeners as and/or renewal with pl increased thickness she considered. sary. shown above ating of